Tips for Dealing with Soot Damage

 Different types of fires produce different types of soot, which require different cleaning methods, so it’s best to leave it to the professionals.
 High oxygen fires produce soot that is best cleaned with a dry cleaning sponge or dry chemical sponge.
 Low oxygen fires can be cleaned with a wet sponge.
 However, if soot from a high oxygen fire is cleaned with a wet sponge, it can smear and cause even more damage.
 If you do decide to vacuum up soot before the professionals arrive, do not use an ordinary household vacuum cleaner, which is not designed for that type of cleaning.
-Use a shop vac, or other type of heavy duty vacuum cleaner.
-Always hold the nozzle about a half inch away from the surface that’s being cleaned.
+Use a shop vac or other types of a heavy-duty vacuum cleaner.
+Always hold the nozzle about a half-inch away from the surface that’s being cleaned.
 Making contact with the soot can smear it and make an even bigger mess.

 While waiting for experts to arrive, there are a few things to keep in mind.